wessberg/sass-extended-importer/README.md

 # `@wessberg/sass-extended-import-resolve`

-> A Custom Sass Import Resolver with included support for Node Module Resolution and additional file extensions
+> A Custom Sass Import Resolver with included support for [Node Module Resolution](https://nodejs.org/api/modules.html#modules_all_together) and additional file extensions

 ## Description

-This is an implementation of the [Sass Import Resolve algorithm](https://github.com/sass/dart-sass/blob/0f7f9e69a72e612412b51bfa2fe1384f778e2821/lib/src/importer/utils.dart), with added support for Node Module Resolution.
+This is an implementation of the [Sass Import Resolve algorithm](https://github.com/sass/dart-sass/blob/0f7f9e69a72e612412b51bfa2fe1384f778e2821/lib/src/importer/utils.dart), with added support for [Node Module Resolution](https://nodejs.org/api/modules.html#modules_all_together).

 At the moment, without this Custom importer, Sass library creators and consumers can:

 - Ship `.scss`, `.sass`, or `.css` files via `node_modules`, and let consumers depend on files directly, - but not support hoisted dependencies/monorepos.
 - Use [`Eyeglass`](https://github.com/sass-eyeglass/eyeglass)

-This implementation follows the convention of existing tooling and similar solutions that paths with a leading `~` will be resolved via node module resolution.
+This implementation follows the convention of existing tooling and similar solutions that paths with a leading `~` will be resolved via [Node Module Resolution](https://nodejs.org/api/modules.html#modules_all_together).

 ## Install